GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 After setting the encoding and the degree symbol, the configuration part for GMT is finished and you can proceed to create GMT-maps as usual.
-An example script is discussed in Example [sec:non-default-fonts-example].
+An example script is discussed in Example :ref:`example_31`.

 Embedding fonts in PostScript and PDF
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~